-For limited partnership type companies during an ongoing bankruptcy, it is the bankruptcy trustee who can sign a change of holder of the domain name.
-The name of the bankruptcy trustee is stated in the Swedish Companies Registration Office's register or decision from the district court.
+For a limited partnership type of companies during ongoing bankruptcy, it is the bankruptcy trustee who can sign a change of holder of a domain name.
+The name of the bankruptcy trustee is stated in the Swedish Companies Registration Office's register or in a decision from the district court.
 In cases where the trustee in bankruptcy is unable to assist in a change of holder, the transferor must submit a certificate from the other partners that they approve the change of holder.
 The certificates must be signed by all partners.

-Bankruptcy completed Limited Partnership:
+Bankruptcy completed:

-When changing the holder of a domain name after the end of bankruptcy in a limited partnership type of company, it is required that the bankruptcy trustee reopens the bankruptcy so that the domain name can be changed to another holder.
+When changing the holder of a domain name after the end of bankruptcy in a limited partnership, it is required that the trustee reopens the bankruptcy so that the domain name can be changed to another holder.

 A limited partnership company often has several owning partners and also one or more general partner(s).
-If the trustee does not want to reopen bankruptcy, all owning partners and general partners need to approve the change of holder, either by all signing a certificate that they renounce the right to the domain or by signing a change of holder form that the domain must be changed to a new holder or equivalent.
+If the trustee in bankruptcy does not want to reopen bankruptcy, all owning partners and general partners need to approve the change of holder, either by all signing a certificate that they renounce the right to the domain or by signing a change of holder form that the domain must be changed to a new holder.